gotodb/gotodb/README.md

  select id from mysql.db.table join file.csv.dir on mysql.id = csv.id
 `

+`
+insert into mysql.db.table select * from file.csv.dir
+`

 Like presto or trino written in go, enjoy it.

 ## Diagram